Contact graphs of ball packings: New bound in dimension 3

+Here for $\alpha_{max}$ we should take the maximal radius of an auxiliary cap.
+Formally, in our setup there is no maximal value of the cap radius.
+The ball $X$ tangent to $B$ may be of any positive radius.
+We extend the problem by compactifying the set of possible spherical caps and allowing the ball $X$ to be infinite.
+This means that the maximal spherical cap is formed by the intersection of the closed half-space $X$ tangent to $B$ with the enlarged concentric sphere $S_{\rho}(B)$.

+The value of $\alpha_{min}$, the minimal radius of an auxiliary cap, is defined by the ball $X$ whose intersection with $S_{\rho}(B)$ is precisely one point.
+All smaller balls will have no contribution in $d(\mathcal C)$.

-Since we want to bound the density of the initial circular packing, the function $K(\alpha)$ should be equal to the area of the actual circular cap given the radius $\alpha$ of its auxiliary circular cap.
-By definition, these two caps coincide if the common tangent plane of a ball $B $ and a ball $X$ tangent to $B$ lies inside $S_\rho(B)$.
+By definition, the radii of initial and auxiliary caps coincide if the common tangent plane of the ball $B $ and a ball $X$ tangent to $B$ lies inside $S_\rho(B)$.
 This will happen if $\alpha$ is greater or equal to a certain threshold $\alpha_0$, when the tangent point is exactly on $S_\rho(B)$.

-From $\triangle ABC$ we can find that $r'=\frac{\rho^2-1}{4} r$.
+From $\triangle DEF$ we can find that $r'=\frac{\rho^2-1}{4} r$.
 Then, using formula (\ref{formula:cap_radius}), we get the formula for $\alpha_0$: